MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/faq.md

 ## How soon will I start seeing data after I set up a search topic?

 Data acquisition starts immediately after you set up your search topic.
-Depending on the source, it can take up to 30 minutes from the moment a social post is posted for it to show up in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+Depending on the source, it can take up to 30 minutes from the moment a social post is posted for it to show up in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 But usually it's much faster.
 We don't retroactively acquire social posts; however, if there are posts in our index that match your search topic, we might show those. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set up searches to listen to social media conversations](set-up-searches.md)

 ## What are my options if I am reaching my quota limit?